billspat/ewxpwsdb/doc/dev.md

 1. get the station data

-    you need the file with weather station information and secrets, which is a tab-separated value file (TSV).
-See the `/data` folder for an example
+    If you are working with the Enviroweather project, contact the main devs to get a copy of the file with weather station information and secrets, which is a tab-separated value file (TSV).
+Note that is must be TSV, not CSV, format due to some quoting issues and python.
+There is an example in the the `/data` folder with secrets removed.

-    copy the station csv file into the `/data` folder of this project.
+    - copy the station csv file into the `/data` folder of this project.
+    - the default name used by the tests is `test_stations.tsv`, but there is a way to use a different name

 1. to work in the terminal with the poetry virtual env, use this command